 [+] How do I know if Kellogg is the right school for me?

-We encourage you to view Kellogg's seven doctoral programs
+We encourage you to view Kellogg's eight doctoral programs

 and to visit the academic departments